packets-at-rest/packets-at-rest/README.md

 ### Collector

+API keys must be made for each REST client attempting to access the Packets-at-Rest system.
 API keys are UUID codes.
 You can create a secure UUID with ruby.

 ```ruby
 $> irb